CRADLE MOUNTAIN WHISKY

-Orders began trickling in from Japan, the UK and the United States.
+Orders began trickling in from overseas markets like Japan, the UK and the United States.

 In March the Distillery received a call from the Australian Prime Minister’s office.
 Prime Minister John Howard had heard about the particularly good malt whisky.
 He hoped to purchase a bottle or two to give to Jim Bolger, the then Prime Minister of New Zealand.
 To ensure they were received on time, the whisky was bottled into earthenware crocks.

-The Small Concern Whisky Distillery secured several export orders including 500 bottles to Taiwan, Vietnam and Hong Kong.
+The distillery secured several export orders including 500 bottles to Taiwan, Vietnam and Hong Kong.

 2002 to 2014:

-The Small Concern Whisky Distillery while looking for investors continued to bottle and sell their early production while ageing the last barrels to 17 years.
+The distillery while looking for investors continued to bottle and sell their early production while ageing the last barrels to 17 years.
 It was also the time when the Tasmanian whisky industry began to achieve some international recognition and overseas sales.

 Cradle Mountain Whisky was purchased "lock stock and barrel" by the Lahra Family.
 A chance tasting of the 17-year-old Single Malt whisky on an overseas trip tweaked the interest of Joe Lahra who claimed: "The whisky was so good we had to buy the company!"